FHA Jumbo Loans Mortgage Guidelines In High Cost Areas

 One of the biggest benefits with FHA Jumbo Loans is the smaller down payment required on a higher-priced home purchase.

 - HUD requires 3.5% down payment on home purchases, whether it is a traditional or FHA Jumbo Loans

 - Since FHA Jumbo Loans is guaranteed by the government, mortgage interest rates are lower than Conventional loan programs or Jumbo Mortgages

-- Downside of FHA Jumbo Loans is that borrowers are required to pay Mortgage Insurance Premium of 0.85% annually for the term of a 30 year fixed rate loan
+- The downside of FHA Jumbo Loans is that borrowers are required to pay Mortgage Insurance Premium of 0.85% annually for the term of a 30 year fixed rate loan

 - There is also a one time 1.75% upfront FHA Mortgage Insurance Premium that needs to be paid